 According to DEED projections, jobs in child, family, and school social work will grow by 2.5%, healthcare social work by 12.5%, and mental health and substance abuse by 13.4% in the next 10 years.

 The first step to entering this dynamic and growing field is earning a social work degree.
-In MInnesota, the state's Department of Employment and Economic Development (DEED) reports that the state is struggling to meet the demand for mental health workers -- including licensed social workers -- especially in rural areas.
+In Minnesota, the state's Department of Employment and Economic Development (DEED) reports that the state is struggling to meet the demand for mental health workers -- including licensed social workers -- especially in rural areas.
 The state also anticipates an uptick in job growth for drug and alcohol counselors as a result of the growing drug epidemic.
 According to DEED projections, jobs in child, family, and school social work will grow by 2.5%, healthcare social work by 12.5%, and mental health and substance abuse by 13.4% in the next 10 years.

 While many students complete a degree in social work to become clinical social workers, employment in a therapeutic setting is not the only option available.
 A social work degree can lead to careers in public policy, nonprofit program management, public health, or research.
 For those intending to become a clinical social workers in Minnesota, a master's degree in social work and licensure is required.

 The first step to becoming a social worker in Minnesota is to complete a bachelor's or master's degree in social work from a program accredited by the Council on Social Work Education (CSWE) or the Canadian Association for Social Work Education (CASWE).
 These programs include general education classes, as well as courses on psychology and human behavior, human development, family and group dynamics, strategies for intervention, and diversity.
 Social work programs also require students to work in the community and participate in hands-on, supervised field experience.
-Many of Minnesota's accredited institutions offer online social work programs to prospective students may consider.
+Many of Minnesota's accredited institutions offer online social work programs for prospective students to consider.

 The first step to becoming a social worker in Minnesota is to complete a bachelor's or master's degree in social work from a program accredited by the Council on Social Work Education (CSWE) or the Canadian Association for Social Work Education (CASWE).